Mega-Gorilla/USE-IT/examples/apps/ad-use/README.md

 ## Setup

-Make sure the newest version of browser-use is installed (with screenshot functionality):
+Make sure the newest version of USE IT is installed (with screenshot functionality):
 ```bash
 pip install -U browser-use
 ```